 Another popular cycling corridor lay between Los Angeles and the town of Hollywood.
 The Los Angeles Times Bicycle Club organized runs along the route, whose unpaved roads eventually became our modern-day, traffic-choked boulevards.
 The colorized photograph at the top of this post, courtesy of the Braun Research Library, shows cyclists pedaling north to Hollywood along a dusty and rural Western Avenue.

 Cycling caught on in Santa Monica, too.
 Seeking to capitalize on popular interest in the sport, the Southern Pacific Railroad built a bicycle track and spectator stand in the beach community.
-The Santa Monica Cycle Path to Los Angeles was later built along the present-day route of Washington Boulevard.
+The Santa Monica Cycle Path was later built between Los Angeles and the seaside town.
 The beginning of the path is seen above in an 1896 photograph from the USC Digital Library's California Historical Society Collection.